9whirls/PowerRelay/README.md

 ===============
 The ideal method should not only allow customizing the total number of concurrent jobs, but also allow customizing the amount of workload in a job.

 For instance, let's say I have 10000 objects to handle.
 I want limit the concurrent jobs to 20 and limit number of objects per job to 100.
 So I totally need 100 (10000 / 100) jobs.
 Instead of making 100 jobs up and running together, I start 20 jobs initially and then monitor their status.
 Whenever a job completes, output its result and start a new job to keep 20 running jobs till no more new job is required.
+The whole procedure is like a raley race.

-This project, PPRunner, is a simple Powershell function supporting this logic.
+This project, PowerRalay, is a simple Powershell function supporting this logic.